sumangeo/sumangeo/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'suman.rubd@yahoo.com'
+email: 'suman.env.bd@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a dedicated and self-motivated Hydrogeologist, Data Analytics and evaluation practitioner in the humanitarian and development sector.
-Experienced in climate change impact/vulnerability/risk assessment; water and climate change adaptation and resilience research in South Asia.
-Skilled in designing and developing surveys, collecting, digitalizing, and processing various types of qualitative and quantitative data i.e. hydrogeological, environmental, and geospatial data with over 6 years of experience in govt. and I/NGO such as DASCOH, SRC, Water Relief, and Ministry of Land, Bangladesh.
-By training, I am a hydrogeologist while I have advanced training in M&E, Data Analytics and GIS.
-I am actively pursuing a challenging key position as Data Scientist/ M&E Lead in development sector to take my career to the next level and expand my experience.
-My career interest is to contribute to sustainable global development worldwide.
+As an Environmental Specialist with a passion for sustainability, I bring over 6 years of experience working at the intersection of climate change, water resources, and community resilience in South Asia.
+With a foundation in hydrogeology and strong skills in data analytics, M&E, and GIS, I thrive on turning complex environmental data into actionable insights that help drive positive change.
+I've been fortunate to collaborate with diverse teams in government and NGOs like DASCOH, SRC, Water Relief, and Bangladesh’s Ministry of Land, contributing to projects that build climate-adaptive solutions and protect vulnerable communities.
+I’m eager to connect with like-minded professionals and continue growing my impact in the sustainable development space.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.